piyushpatel2005/linux/linux.md

 ls nosuchdir 2>filename.txt # output the error to given filename ls nosuchdir 2>>filename.txt # redirect and append the error to filename 0< FILENAME # accept input from the FILENAME
+> file # redirects stdout to file
+1> file # redirects stdout to file
+2> file # redirects stderr to file
+&> file # redirects stdout and stderr to file
 ```

 ## System Services